oli4vr/entrovault/README.md

 # Entropy Vault command line tool
 <p>Target use : Securely store and retrieve sensitive strings like passwords for command line use.<p>

 <p>Entropy Vaults are cryptographically obscured files intended to store passwords and other sensitive short strings.
 Every entry is stored as an encrypted entry that contains payload+hash.
-To retrieve it the program must decript every possible entry per x nr of bytes with the provided keys.</p>
+To retrieve it the program must decrypt every possible entry in the "entropy vault file" to retrieve it.</p>

-<p>For obscuring purposes a random amount of random byte blocks are added before and after each entry.
-And unused data in a payload is also randomized to avoid predictable data blocks.</p>

 <p>There is also no index or any method to list or know what entries are present in the file.
 The idea is that person A could store an entry after person B and be completely unaware that person A has any data in the vault and vise versa.</p>